Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 ### Adaptive Data Flow (ADF) Graph

-This section describes the overall data flow graph specification of the 2D-FFT design using AI Engine which is compiled by the AI Engine compiler.
+This section describes the overall data flow graph specification of the 2D-FFT design using AI Engine, compiled by the AI Engine compiler.

 The overall graph definition of the design is contained in the `graph.cpp` file.
-The top-level graph contains two sub-graphs, `FFTrows_graph` and `FFTcols_graph`, each with a `FFT_2D_INSTS` number of objects.
-The following describes the definition of the sub-graphs (the `FFTrows_graph` is used as illustration).
+The top-level graph contains two sub-graphs, `FFTrows_graph` and `FFTcols_graph`, each with an `FFT_2D_INSTS` number of objects.
+The following describes the definition of the sub-graphs (the `FFTrows_graph` is used as an illustration).

 #### Defining the Graph Class

-Define the graph classes by using the objects defined in the appropriate name space.
+Define the graph classes using objects defined in the appropriate name space.
 It must include the ADF library and [Vitis DSP Library](https://docs.xilinx.com/r/en-US/Vitis_Libraries/dsp/index.html) for FFIT.
 A general specification is put in for the ADF namespace:

 ```
 // FFTrows_graph FFT point size...